 “I live for the stage.
 The adrenaline I feel when I grab the microphone and see the audience can’t compare to anything else.
 I live for that moment.
 I live for music,”

-said the exuberant singer of Dominican descent.
+said the exuberant singer.

 Despite her years of preparation in dance, acting and singing schools, the performer has closely encountered the ugly face of racism and the rejection of some media – Latino media in particular-for her skin color.